Adaptive Coded Caching for Fair Delivery over Fading Channels: Abstract

 \section{Abstract}

 The performance of existing \emph{coded caching} schemes is sensitive to the worst channel quality, a problem which is exacerbated when communicating over fading channels.
 In this paper, we address this limitation in the following manner: \emph{in short-term}, we allow transmissions to subsets of users with good channel quality, avoiding users with fades, while \emph{in long-term} we ensure fairness among users.
-Our online scheme combines the classical decentralized coded caching scheme \cite{maddah2013decentralized} with (i) joint scheduling and power control for the fading broadcast channel, as well as (ii) congestion control for ensuring the optimal long-term average performance.
+Our online scheme combines (i) the classical decentralized coded caching scheme \cite{maddah2013decentralized} with (ii) joint scheduling and power control for the fading broadcast channel, as well as (iii) congestion control for ensuring the optimal long-term average performance.
 We prove that our online delivery scheme maximizes the alpha-fair utility among all schemes restricted to decentralized placement.
-By tuning the value of alpha, the proposed scheme enables to balance between different operating points on the average delivery rate region.
-We demonstrate via simulations that our scheme outperforms two baseline schemes: (a) standard coded caching with multicast transmission, limited by the worst channel user yet exploiting the global caching gain; (b) opportunistic scheduling with unicast transmissions exploiting only the local caching gain.
+By tuning the value of alpha, the proposed scheme can achieve different operating points on the average delivery rate region and tune performance according to an operator's choice.

+We demonstrate via simulations that our scheme outperforms two baseline schemes: (a) standard coded caching with multicast transmission, limited by the worst channel user yet exploiting the global caching gain; (b) opportunistic scheduling with unicast transmissions {exploiting the fading diversity but limited to local caching gain}.